tangalbert919/Programming-Labs/C/README.md

 * [Eclipse](http://www.eclipse.org) is a powerful IDE that supports many programming languages, but you need to install the [Oracle JDK](http://www.oracle.com/technetwork/java/javase/overview/index.html) in order to use it.

 * Xcode is an IDE developed by Apple, and only works on macOS.
 It can only be found in the Mac App Store.
 [AppCode](http://www.jetbrains.com/objc/) is a smart IDE developed by [JetBrains](http://www.jetbrains.com), but requires Xcode for it to work.

+* [Microsoft Visual Studio](https://www.visualstudio.com/) is an IDE developed by Microsoft, and only works on Windows (but has a preview version for Mac users).
+You can learn more about it on their website.